microsoft/onnxruntime/docs/genai/howto/build-from-source.md

 ---
 title: Build from source
-description: How to build ONNX Runtime GenAI from source
+description: How to build the ONNX Runtime generate() API from source
 has_children: false
 parent: How to
 grand_parent: Generative AI (Preview)